 If airway burns are significant and airway patency is compromised, then a cricothyroidotomy may be required to secure an airway.

-Trauma can affect a patients’ airway in a number of ways depending on the MOI and where the injury occurred.
+Trauma can affect a patients’ airway in many ways depending on the MOI and where the injury occurred.
 When trauma is involved, it is important to remember considerations for C-spine care.
 Use the stepwise airway approach to evaluate the best management for the patient.

 General airway difficulties –